AutoJenny/blog/docs/temp/llm_images_mini_project.md

 ### 9. Dynamic Style Dropdown in Prompt Creation UI
 - [x] Style dropdown in image prompt creation UI is now dynamic, fetching from the API, and supports adding new styles via modal dialog.

+### 10. Edit/Delete Style Functionality in Prompt Creation UI
+- [x] Users can now edit or delete image styles directly from the dropdown in the image prompt creation UI (images_prompts.html).

 ---

 **This document will be updated as each step is completed.
 Checkboxes will be ticked and progress committed to git after verification (e.g., with curl).**